This post may contain affiliate links. Please read our disclosure policy.

 This vegetarian carrot leaf pesto allows you to reduce waste, one carrot leaf at a time.
-With less than ten ingredients and 10 minutes of your time, you can blend up a delicious batch of waste reduction pesto!
+With less than ten ingredients and 10 minutes of your time, you can blend a delicious batch of waste-reduction pesto!

-Now, I’m trying to be more mindful about other food items that I’d thought of as ‘inedible waste’ but, as it turns out, it isn’t always the case.
+Now, I’m trying to be more mindful of other food items that I’d thought of as “inedible waste”.
+But, as it turns out, it isn’t always the case.
 Such as carrot leaves that can be used to make a delicious carrot leaf healthy pesto.
 Unfortunately, I can’t say the same for the stalks but, every little helps.

-Plus this carrot top pesto is naturally gluten free, grain-free, refined sugar-free, soy-free and, if using a vegan parmesan alternative, can be Vegan.
+Plus this carrot top pesto is naturally gluten-free, grain-free, refined sugar-free, and soy-free.
+And, if using a vegan parmesan alternative, it can be made vegan.

-I honestly love pesto and include it in LOTS of my recipes, so experimenting with new varieties is always fun ( my current favourite is the classic, delicious pistachio and basil pesto).
-Homemade pesto is not only super delicious but it’s great for being 100% in control of how much oil and cheese etc. goes into the recipe.
+I love pesto and include it in LOTS of my recipes so experimenting with new varieties is always fun.
+My current favorites are the classic, delicious pistachio and basil pesto and peppery arugula pesto.
+Homemade pesto is not only super delicious.
+But it’s great for being 100% in control of how much oil, cheese, etc. goes into the recipe.

-I’ve included my favourite recipe for carrot leaf pesto below.
-However, this recipe can be customised by including some basil or other herbs, to your liking.
-Luckily, I always have various herbs to-hand so I often tweak recipes to find new favourites.
+I’ve included my favorite recipe for carrot leaf pesto below.
+However, this recipe can be customized by including some basil or other herbs, to your liking.
+Luckily, I always have various herbs to hand so I often tweak recipes to find new favorites.

 You can also experiment with the choice of nuts; swapping out the pistachios for walnuts, for example, would yield fantastic results.

 The absolute best thing about this carrot leaves pesto is that it is no more complicated than any other pesto recipe.
-In fact, the base ingredients are pretty much identical to my other favourite pesto recipes: pistachios, parmesan cheese, pine nuts, olive oil, lemon and seasonings.
-Plus then, of course, the carrot greens (and you can even add in a cheeky handful of fresh basil leaves if you’d like – because basil pesto is definitely a favourite of mine).
+The base ingredients are pretty much identical to my other favorite pesto recipes: pistachios, parmesan cheese, pine nuts, olive oil, lemon, and seasonings.
+Plus then, of course, you use carrot greens.
+(You can even add in a cheeky handful of fresh basil leaves if you’d like).

 For a Vegan pesto version, feel free to remove the parmesan and simply add extra nuts and oil.